Sign up for Road Alerts

 Subscribers get emails and text messages about unincorporated King County road construction projects, significant weather-related road closures and natural disasters.
 You can receive all alerts or just messages for roads in specific zones.

-Please note that short-term road closures related to traffic collisions or downed powerlines are not reported on Road Alert or the My Commute Map as those closures are managed by outside agencies.
+Short-term road closures related to traffic collisions or downed powerlines are not reported on Road Alert or the My Commute Map as those closures are managed by outside agencies.
 During normal working hours, King County will attempt to tweet or retweet closure information of this type on our Twitter account at https://twitter.com/kcroads.

 My Commute Map